sigoden/argc/docs/command-runner.md

 ## Customize script file

 By default, argc searches for the `argcfile` file in the current project and its parent directory.

+The `argcfile` can be named any of the following.
+Using a .sh suffix helps with editor syntax highlighting.

+- argcfile
+- argcfile.sh
+- Argcfile
+- Argcfile.sh

 Use environment variable `ARGC_SCRIPT` to custom script file